EthBuilders/meetup-faq/README.md

 Come to our [meetup](https://www.meetup.com/nyc-blockchain-devs/) enough times or submit a [pull request](https://github.com/NYC-Blockchain-Devs/meetup-faq/pulls).

 ### How can my company be a sponsor?
-Join our [slack](http://bit.ly/nyc-blockchain-devs-slack-join and reach out to @anthony albertorio.
+Join our [slack](http://bit.ly/nyc-blockchain-devs-slack-join) and reach out to @anthony albertorio.

+Or message the admins on [meetup](https://meetup.com/nyc-blockchain-devs/).

 ## Trading and Finances
 Q: I want a lambo.
 Tell me how to get one.